China's drought losses predicted to soar as planet warms

 Su Buda, a researcher at the Chinese Academy of Sciences’ Xinjiang Institute of Ecology and Geography, said the new research differed from previous studies on droughts because it was based on projections of China’s future economic growth.

-This week, the world’s climate scientists are meeting with governments in South Korea to finalise a key U.N. report that will determine if and how global warming can be limited to 1.5C.
+This week, the world’s climate scientists are meeting with governments in South Korea to finalize a key U.N. report that will determine if and how global warming can be limited to 1.5C.

 Last month, the United Nations’ climate chief said governments were not on track to cap temperatures below 2C, and both the public and private sector needed to act with urgency to avoid “catastrophic effects”.